ChengsongTan/CXLcacheFormalisation/README.md

 # ASPLOS25CXLcacheFormalisation
-Run the command "isabelle jedit -l Top1" in the current directory.
+Run the command "isabelle build -d . -d Base -j4 -vv -a" in the current directory.

-If you get errors from complaining “session unknown”, you need to use the command "isabelle getenv ISABELLE_HOME_USER" to find our your Isabelle user profile folder and update the file named "ROOTS" in the ISABELLE_HOME_USER folder by adding simply the path to this repo
+If you get errors from complaining “session unknown”, you need to use the command "isabelle getenv ISABELLE_HOME_USER" to find our your Isabelle user profile folder and update the file named "ROOTS" in the ISABELLE_HOME_USER folder by adding simply the path to this repo (and subdirectories):
+You might want to add those lines in path_to_add.txt (replace path as necessary)

 Once started the session process can be left to run on the background.